tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 with student nodes indexed 0, 1, 2, and 3, of which only 1 and 3 have a training
 label, so model training shall make a prediction only for those two seed nodes.

-We use the flexibility of heterogeneous graphs to express this by adding auxiliary node sets and edge sets to the graph:
+We use the flexibility of heterogeneous graphs to express this as a *readout structure* that consists of the following auxiliary node sets and edge sets:

   * The auxiliary node set `"_readout"` has 2 nodes, one for each prediction to make.